moeenkhurram/Build-and-deploy-ML-web-app-insurance-forcast/README.md

-# Build and deploy your first machine learning web app
+# Build and deploy machine learning web app
-#### A beginner’s guide to train and deploy machine learning pipelines in Python using PyCaret
+#### A guide to train and deploy machine learning pipelines in Python using PyCaret